 An un-triggered take profit order is one which the trigger process has not reached a level to trigger the take profit order while the triggered take profit order has the target price reached already but the order is not yet filled.
 A filled take profit order is a take profit order that has been filled after the triggered price is reached.

 A scaled order tool will create multiple limit orders across a user-determined price range in order to allow the user/trader to spend less time in designing orders and to instead, concentrate on optimizing their strategy.
 It is used in algorithm trading.
 The tool allows a trader to set diverse orders over a defined/given price range.
 Scale orders allow a trader with a huge amount of assets to sell the stock or cryptocurrency in batches of specified amount at different prices as the price falls or rises by a defined or set increments instead of selling all amount at a single price.

-For instance, a trader with 10,000 shares can define a scale order size of 1,000 shares and a scale price increment of $0.01 in order to sell 1,000 shares every time the market price falls to change by $0.01.
+For instance, a trader with 10,000 shares can define a scale order size of 1,000 shares and a scale price increment of $0.01 in order to sell 1,000 shares, every time the market price changes by $0.01.

 A scaled order can also be placed to sell assets in batches as the price moves up or rises.

 Essentially, a scaled order places several limit orders over the given range and these orders are to be carried out as the price incrementally increases or decreases in steps.
 A buy scale order will place several limit orders to trigger buys (to execute each limit buy order at a different lower price than the previous one) or at incrementally lower prices once the price begins to fall.